Easy Vegan Peanut Butter Blossoms

 Nut-Free Blossoms

 You don’t have to make this recipe with peanut butter.
-To make the cookies allergy-friendly and nut-free, substitute sunflower butter for the peanut butter, of course, the peanut butter flavour will be lacking a little bit!
+To make the cookies allergy-friendly and nut-free, substitute sunflower butter for peanut butter, of course, the peanut butter flavour will be lacking a little bit!

 How to Gift and Store Vegan Peanut Butter Blossoms